WE FULLY SUPPORT HEALTHY SCHOOLS AND CUTTING CALORIES

 Overview An Industry Taking the Lead

-Sodas, sweetened waters and sports & energy drinks, contribute only 5.5% of the calories in the American diet according to government data a miniscule amount relative to other calorie sources.
-Nevertheless our members continue to lead the effort towards developing healthier children across the Commonwealth while ensuring policy makers carefully balance all sides of the health equation and allow Virginians to take personal responsibility for having a variety of consumption options.
+Sodas, sweetened waters and sports & energy drinks, contribute only 5.5% of the calories in the American diet according to government data, a miniscule amount relative to other calorie sources.
+Nevertheless, our members continue to lead the effort towards developing healthier children across the Commonwealth while ensuring policy makers carefully balance all sides of the health equation allowing Virginians to take personal responsibility for having a variety of consumption options.

 What are the School Beverage Guidelines?